 What Makes Sex Good?

-Lastly, being good at sex is learning and discovering beyond what you already know about your body and your partners’ body.
+Lastly, being good at sex involves learning more and more about your body and your partner’s body.
 It’s about forgetting what looks good in porn and doing what feels pleasurable for both of you.
-The learning might start with touching areas on your chosen one’s body you’ve never touched before, and it can also include switching to a few new positions.
-You could likewise introduce some kinky sex that both of you desire.
-The list is endless: you can enter the world of soft-core BDSM, role-plays, threesomes, or food kinks, to mention only a few.
-Experimenting with movements you’ve never used or practiced and simultaneously monitoring your partner’s reactions is a key to a satisfying experience.
+The learning might start with touching areas on your chosen one’s body that you’ve never touched before, and it can also include switching to a few new positions.
+You could also introduce some kinky sex that both of you desire.
+The possibilities are endless: You can enter the worlds of soft-core BDSM, role-play, group sex or food kinks, among others.
+Experimenting with movements you’ve never practised while observing your partner’s reactions is key to a satisfying experience.

-To be mind-blowingly good at sex, you don’t need to be talented or experienced, and you also don’t need a perfect body.
-It’s enough if you pay attention to your partners’ needs, communicate and never stop discovering untouched areas—both with your partner and alone.
+Being mind-blowingly good at sex doesn’t require talent or experience, nor does it require a “perfect” body.
+It’s enough if you pay attention to your partner’s needs, communicate and never stop discovering untouched areas—both with your partner and alone.